Function approximation by neural nets in the mean-field regime: Entropic regularization and controlled McKean-Vlasov dynamics: Introduction

-The second (dynamic) part entails setting up a finite-time optimal stochastic control problem for a stochastic differential equation (SDE) on the space of weights, where the terminal cost function accounts for both $\beta$ (scaling) and $\tau$ (the diffusion parameter of the controlled SDE).
+The second (dynamic) part entails setting up a finite-time optimal stochastic control problem for a stochastic differential equation (SDE) on the space of weights.
 The control law that achieves minimum quadratic running cost subject to a desired terminal density corresponds to the F\"ollmer drift \citep{follmer1985reversal,daipra1991reciprocal,lehec2013entropy,eldan2018diffusion} that also solves the entropic optimal transport problem for the optimal measure.
 Working with the F\"ollmer drift here acquires the additional complication that it depends on the law of the process that minimizes the free energy; due to this nonlinear dependence of the terminal cost on the target probability law, we have to employ the machinery of \textit{controlled McKean--Vlasov dynamics} \citep{carmona2015MKV}.
 The resulting distributional dynamics consists of two coupled PDEs, the forward (Fokker--Planck) equation that governs the evolution of the probability density of the weights and the backward (Hamilton--Jacobi--Bellman) equation that governs the evolution of the value function of the McKean--Vlasov control problem.
-By contrast, the distributional dynamics that is analyzed in previous works on the mean-field theory of neural nets involves only the forward (Fokker--Planck) PDE over an infinite time horizon.

-Finally, we examine the extent to which SGD can approximate the optimal mean-field dynamics.
-We begin by viewing it as a discrete-time greedy approximation to the F\"ollmer drift.
-In the mean-field limit, this greedy approximation is furnished by the type of nonlinear dynamics analyzed by \citet{mei2019meanfield}, which makes for a ready comparison to SGD with $N$ neurons.
-In particular, we show that, under the usual assumptions, with probability at least $1-\delta$, SGD with step size $\eta$ tracks the optimal mean-field dynamics over $t\in [0,1]$ to within

-where $\kappa$ is polynomial in the Lipschitz parameters of the target function and the activation function.
+A key structural property of the optimal distribution that arises from the static analysis, the so-called \textit{Boltzmann fixed-point property}, turns out to be crucial for resolving this coupling between the forward and the backward dynamics.